Flights to China

 If you consider a stopover, then there are more airports available: 7 airports in Bangladesh offer flights to 5 destinations in China that require just one stop:

-There are more departure airports available if you consider a stopover: 24 airports in Saudi Arabia offer flights to 41 destinations in China with a single stop:
+There is another departure option available if you consider a stopover: Tamchy Airport offers 1-stop flights to 12 destinations in China:

 Flights from Sri Lanka to China